 1. Plympton International College : Digital Learning Policy

-To assist us in enhancing learning through the safe use of information and communication technologies (ICTs), we request the reading of this document and submission of the attached Cyber-Safety & User Agreements Form.
+To assist us in enhancing learning through the safe use of information and communication technologies (ICTs), we request the reading of this document and submission of the Information Technology Policy & User Agreements Form.

 At Plympton International College we have a BYOD program where students from year 5 to 12 are expected to bring a fully charged device to college every day to support their learning.

-It is both Department for Education and college policy that all students and caregivers must read and submit online via our website the following Cyber-Safety & I.C.T.
-User Agreements Form (using the caregivers e-mail address) before being granted access to the College network or computer systems.
+It is both Department for Education and college policy that all students and parents/caregivers must read and submit online via our website the following Information Technology Policy & User Agreements Form (using the parent’s/caregiver’s e-mail address) before being granted access to the College network or computer systems.